jfortner753/synthergy-engine-output/test/backlink.md

 → Reach out with context, measure outcomes, and stay aligned with policy.

 Under the surface, the engine runs on a simple form of applied cybernetics — feedback loops that learn how credibility travels through the web.

+These loops mirror how skilled teams operate — sensing, testing, and adjusting their approach as the landscape shifts.
+Each iteration reinforces what actually builds trust, not just what ranks.

 It reasons through seven classical patterns, from *Aristotelian logic* for policy reading to *Galilean experimentation* for 4–8 week outreach cycles.

 Philosophy meets operations: a system that treats link-building as an evolving network, not a numbers game.